ICASIT welcome in: Español Français Chinese Arabic Korean

 Windows Media: Click Here to start the webcast

 Quicktime: Click Here to start the webcast

-If you have time, check out our popular IT research site for 2013.
-Many researchers find the site useful since it gives over a thousand links to almost a hundred hot topics like cloud computing, social networking, IT legislation, M banking, telematics, etc. Thanks to SPP PhD student John Gudgel for his imaginative work on this project.
+If you have time, check out our popular IT research site for 2015.
+Many researchers find the site useful since it gives over a thousand links to almost a hundred hot topics like cloud computing, social networking, IT legislation, M banking, telematics, etc. Thanks to SPP grad student Meizhou Song for her imaginative work on this project.

 Our newest and highest priority project is the study of the role of Information Technology in reducing the cost spiral in Higher Education.
-ICASIT gained some recognition for this in 2012 and we now have the capability of designing MOOCs of our own.
-See the recent video we did and a recent MOOC article—one of several publications we generated in 2012.
-Also we continue to investigate the payoff of telework and some some of the challenges of Green IT.
+ICASIT gained some recognition for this in 2012-2013 and we now have the capability of designing MOOCs of our own.
+See the brief video we did and a recent MOOC article—one of several publications we generated recently.
+Also we continue to investigate the payoff of telework and some of the challenges of Green IT.
 I have a new article on that subject which aims to sort out this topic for the general reader.

 Thanks to a generous foundation grant a while back, we added a unique new area of research -- developing methodologies to determine the true cost of distance learning processes in a university setting.
 We have produced a half dozen articles on this potentially trillion dollar issue in the past two years—see them in the Publications section (click on my name below).
 We continue to conduct practical, results-oriented studies of real-world applications of technology aimed at developing activity-based costing models of distance learning.
-I'm grateful to GMU for the award of a Faculty Study Leave for 2011 and now for a 2013 grant for further study of MOOCs.
+I'm also grateful to the Provost’s office at GMU for a grant last year for practical studies in the design of online courses.

 If you would like to know more about us, contact me at (703) 993-1789 or email@example.com.